cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 [...]
 ```

-After deploying pgAdmin, simply forward the port using kubectl and connect
+After deploying pgAdmin, forward the port using kubectl and connect
 through your browser by following the on-screen instructions.

 ![Screenshot of desktop installation of pgAdmin](images/pgadmin4.png)

-As usual, you can use the `--dry-run` option to just generate the YAML file:
+As usual, you can use the `--dry-run` option to generate the YAML file:

 ```sh
 kubectl cnpg pgadmin4 --dry-run cluster-example